 The rabies vaccine is given in three doses (days 0, 7 and 28) with boosters which may be given at twelve month intervals, or even longer, depending on antibody levels.
 It is recommended for long-term travellers to endemic areas and to Australian residents likely to receive bites from bats.

 Since 1991, WHO has recommended the ID route of administration for rabies pre- and post-exposure prophylaxis.
+Studies have shown the effectiveness of ID rabies vaccination, even after a single dose

 Post-exposure treatment includes use of the rabies vaccine and the administration of rabies immunoglobulin (Imogam Rabies) together with local measures.
 The CDC Advisory Committee on Immunization Practices has recently recommended a reduced number of post-exposure vaccine doses from five to four (on days 0, 3, 7 and 14).